CaptJaybles/SynologyLLM/README.md

     -tools included are wiki_tool, ddg_tool, weather_tool, time_tool, news_tool

   10) Added multiple user capability, it keeps track of all the indivual users settings persistantly

+To use with synology ai console

+  1) Select OpenAI as the provider and under advanced settings use this address

+    - put in the API key used in settings HOST_API_SECRET, default is sk-xxx
+    - http://Host IP address : host IP port
+    - change the values to what you are using